 UMASS Boston’s online MBA offers five concentrations options – from Accounting/Finance to Management Science.
 Students have the option of having coursework delivered in three different tracks as well.

-The first track is the Flex MBA, which allows students to attend classes entirely online or part-time by attending evening in-person classes held once a week, and does not require a business degree like the other two tracks.
-The Professional MBA, on the other hand, uses a blended format that combines a cohort program with online elements.
-Lastly, the Global MBA emphasizes the importance of preparing students to think ahead and be better equipped to deal with emerging concepts brought about by globalization from market behavior to workforce movement.
+The first track is the Flex MBA, which allows students to attend classes entirely online or part-time by attending in-person evening classes held once a week, and does not require a business degree like the other two tracks.
+On the other hand, the Professional MBA uses a blended format that combines a cohort program with online elements.
+Lastly, the Global MBA emphasizes preparing students to think ahead and be better equipped to deal with emerging concepts brought about by globalization from market behavior to workforce movement.

 University of Massachusetts Dartmouth – Earle P. Charlton College of Business

 The program typically consists of 30 credit hours (39 credits for those who do not have prior foundation courses) that may take up to two years to finish.
-It is comprised of seven core studies courses and three elective courses of four special topics to choose from.
-Tuition cost is $1,611 per three-credit-course excluding additional fees.
+It comprises seven core studies courses and three elective courses of four special topics to choose from.
+Tuition cost is $1,611 per three-credit-course, excluding additional fees.

 University of Massachusetts Lowell – Manning School of Business

-U-Mass Lowell’s online MBA curriculum is highly customizable with its program varying from 30 to 42 credit hours depending on the number of foundation courses that the student completed during their previous degree.
+U-Mass Lowell’s online MBA curriculum is highly customizable.
+Its program varies from 30 to 42 credit hours depending on the number of foundation courses students completed during their previous degree.
 From that point, students are required to take 21 credits worth of core studies and three electives from a broad selection of varying subjects.
-While it is perfectly possible to complete the entire degree online, the program is offered in a “blended” way, with some courses offered on campus.
+While it is entirely possible to complete the entire degree online, the program is offered in a “blended” way, with some campus courses.

 Western New England University – College of Business

 The MBA curriculum comprises 36 credit hours taken in an 11-week block schedule, and students have the option to accelerate completion of the degree by taking either one or two courses at a time.
-There are nine core courses (totaling 27 credits) which include Organizational Behavior and Theory and Strategic Management, supplemented by an additional nine credit hours of electives in courses in accounting, finance, and management.
+There are nine core courses (totaling 27 credits), including Organizational Behavior and Theory and Strategic Management, supplemented by an additional nine credit hours of electives in accounting, finance, and management courses.

 Fitchburg State College